 - My favorite place to be alone with my baby and my thoughts __________.

-- List all the kind thing strangers have done to bring a laugh or smile.
+- List all the kind things strangers have done to bring a laugh or smile.

-- Describe the best part of my childhood I hope my baby gets to experience.
+- Describe the best part of your childhood.
+What parts do you hope your baby gets to experience.

 Follow along on Pinterest for more pregnancy and mom life content.